-In August 2015, the NPLEX Examinations will be administered at the following test sites:
+In February 2019, the NPLEX Examinations will be administered at the following test sites:

-- Shelton, Connecticut (CT): Hyatt House Shelton
+- Bridgeport, Connecticut (CT): Trumbull Marriott Shelton

 - Vancouver, British Columbia (BC): Simon Fraser University at Harbour Centre

-- San Diego, California (CA): Marina Village Conference Center (Part I Examinations only)
+- San Diego, California (CA): Marina Village

 NABNE Obligation to Administer Examinations

-NABNE shall not be held responsible if the NPLEX Examination(s) cannot be administered due to any circumstances beyond the control of NABNE that would make it inadvisable, illegal, or impossible to administer the examination(s) at the pre-determined time or on the pre-determined date.
+NABNE cannot be held responsible if the NPLEX Examination(s) cannot be administered due to any circumstances beyond the control of NABNE that would make it inadvisable, illegal, or impossible to administer the examination(s) at the pre-determined time or on the pre-determined date.
 These circumstances include, but are not limited to: inclement weather, floods, earthquakes, fires, other natural disasters, power failures, strikes, curtailment of transportation systems, epidemics, accidents, explosions, riots or civil disorder, terrorism, acts of war or other national emergencies, or if the test site at the sponsoring institution is closed or compromised.
 If any of these events occur, your only recourse will be to take the examination(s) at the next regularly scheduled administration.